cashapp/misk-web/RELEASING.md

 ## Releasing

 - `@misk` packages in this repo are managed by [Rush](https://rushjs.io/), which allows easy coordinated releases of all packages (ie. release all with a common version number).
 [Read their docs](https://rushjs.io/pages/intro/welcome/) to understand how to develop using Rush and how to setup your environment.
-- All commands below must be run from the `misk-web/misk-web/web/packages` directory.
+- All commands below must be run from the `misk-web` root directory.
 - Use the command below to bump the version across all packages.

   ```Bash